bsun1220/naumann-viewer/README.md

 # naumann-viewer

-Data Labeling Software with Python, Tkinter, and Napari
+Data Labeling Software with Python, Tkinter, and Napari for Naumann Lab